SayanoSong/SayaSong.github.io/README.md

 # SayaSong.github.io
+# The web pages above are only used to complete an assignment that was provided by the university, and they will never be used for any business practice.
 <a href="/index.html">project</a>

-#References

-# The web pages above are only used to complete an assignment that was provided by the university.
-# The web pages will never be used for any business practice.